 Herman Ebbinghaus in the mid-1880s was studying memory and discovered concepts like “learning curve” and “forgetting curve”.
 Ebbinghaus’ “forgetting curve” depicts that we can lose more than half of newly learned information within a month!
 When we learn large amounts of information, we only recall parts of it.
 However, when we learn smaller bits of information that we consider ‘important’, we remember it better.
 So microlearning can actually help us retain more because we only engage with small amounts of information and for a short duration.

-We went into designing this professional development with two underlying theories: microlearning and the VAK learning model.
+We went into designing this specific professional development with two underlying theories: microlearning and the VAK learning model.
 We created text-based, audio and visual learning materials in Google Classroom that would require about 15-20 minutes of learner engagement.
 Teachers had to proceed through the ‘chunks’ in a predetermined order as the learning material built on one another.

 This recent Edutopia article tittled “Setting Up In-House Microlearning for Teachers via a Message App” describes a school’s experimentation with delivering professional development using microlearning.
 The program encouraged participants to share experiences, try new teaching tools monthly, and engage in discussions via a group chat.
 The key strategies used (see the list below) fostered a sense of community among teachers and provided support and encouragement throughout the academic year.
 The article suggests that similar approaches could be beneficial for schools with limited time and resources.